Biblical Translation Copyright disclaimers

 A word rule is briefly looked at to help with understanding this, and with this, we see that worship/glory belongs to the Holy G-d (the Father) only.

-As an example, John 1:14 will also be translated more clearly in accordance with a word rule.
+As an example, John 1:14 will also be translated more clearly in accordance with a word rule, a little later on here.

 Civilly, with regard to Holy Scripture a person will not be able to find a single verse where it says it is acceptable to ‘worship’ or ‘give glory’ to Christ (Messiah) – when read in context.